-The selection process for the Board of Directors is governed by our Board Charter, which outlines the composition, positions, committees and election procedures for board members.
+The selection process for the Board of Directors is governed by our Board Charter, which outlines the composition, positions, committees, and election procedures for board members.
 The Charter also specifies the required number of annual meetings and the expected conduct during these gatherings.

-As part of their roles and responsibilities. the Board of Directors evaluates the company's long-term strategies and approves resource allocations, capital investments, and Environmental, Social and Governance (ESG)-related projects.
-Board remuneration is determined and approved by the Compensation and Remuneration Committee.
+As part of their roles and responsibilities, the Board of Directors evaluates the company's long-term strategies and approves resource allocations, capital investments, and Environmental, Social, and Governance (ESG)-related projects.